spwhitton/consfigurator/doc/introduction.rst

-Property application specifications are applied in order, so properties later in the list usually implicitly depend on properties earlier in the list, though some property combinators can undo this.
+Property application specifications are applied in order, so properties later in the list usually implicitly depend on properties earlier in the list, though some property combinators can change this.

 Unevaluated property application specification ("unevaluated propspec")
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~